 In addition, there is more to learn about the practice of law than how to do legal research and write a memo.
 Our summer associates accompany our attorneys on a wide variety of out-of-office experiences, including trials, hearings, depositions, witness interviews, settlement conferences, closings, client meetings, and seminar presentations.

 In the summer of 2018, summer associates were paid a weekly salary of $2,000.
-The salaries are reviewed annually, and we intend to remain competitive with salaries in the Midwest.
+Salaries are reviewed annually, and we intend to remain competitive with salaries in the Midwest.

 REVIEWS AND OFFERS